suryadevphogat/api/README.md

 # Quiz API

-This is a simple quiz API for use in assignments and technical interviews.
+This is a simple quiz API for use in assignments.

 You can try it out yourself [here][deploy]!